anandvardhanmishra/visualizing-spotify/README.md

 ## Logging In

 Spotify App API in development mode only allows restricted access.
 You won't be able to access the project if you login.
 You need to setup.
 Steps below.
-If you want to try without setting up, send me your email and I'll add access to your profile on my end. anand@anandvmishra.com
+If you want to try without setting up, send me your email and I'll add access to your profile on my end 😁 anand@anandvmishra.com

 ## Local Installation & Set Up